contensis/docs-management-dotnet/model/location.md

+---
+description: The Location class represents a geographic coordinate that specifies the position of a point on the Earth's surface.
+---
 # Location

 The Location class represents a geographic coordinate that specifies the position of a point on the Earth's surface.